 The Alaska Bureau of Alcohol and Drug Enforcement (ABADE) coordinates all law enforcement efforts to reduce the availability of controlled substances and alcohol throughout the state of Alaska.
 They are tasked with seizing alcohol and controlled substances that are illegally distributed throughout Alaska and providing training and investigative support to criminal justice agencies.

-The Anchorage, Alaska, Police Department is the largest department in Alaska, serving about 227,000 residents and patrolling about 159 square miles.
-There are a number of specialized units and police officer jobs in Anchorage and within the Anchorage Police Department:
+The Anchorage, Alaska, Police Department is the largest department in Alaska, with more than 400 sworn officers serving about 300,000 residents.
+There are a number of specialized units within the Anchorage Police Department:

 - Bomb Team